senaite/senaite2.com/docs/user_manual/preface.md

 to read the technical documentation.

+## Intended use and applicability

+This document is for use with SENAITE LIMS version 2.x.
+When a subsequent software version affects the information in this manual, a new version will be released and accessible from the [Versions](/versions) page.

 ## How to read this manual

-This manual is more explanatory and verbose in nature than the technical documentation of SENAITE add-ons.
-Some things to bear in mind while reading this
+This manual is more explanatory and verbose in nature than the technical documentation of the add-ons that SENAITE LIMS is based on.
+Some things to bear in mind while reading this document:
-document:

 * This manual is not and does not try to be an exhaustive documentation of every possible use-case, scenario and/or laboratory operation that can be